bahmutov/cypress-examples/README.md

 - single source of truth for tests and HTML pages.
 No more copy / pasting
   - Cypress runs tests using Markdown source files via [cypress-markdown-preprocessor](https://github.com/bahmutov/cypress-markdown-preprocessor) and [cypress-fiddle](https://github.com/cypress-io/cypress-fiddle)
 - great development experience with live reload and optimized static build thanks to [Vuepress][vuepress] and Prettier formatting
-- JavaScript specs are extracted and published as NPM package `@bahmutov/cypress-examples` after testing against the deployed site and then published to NPM under `@bahmutov/cypress-examples`
 - excellent text and code comment search thanks to Algolia
   - [Scrape Static Site with Algolia](https://glebbahmutov.com/blog/scrape-static-site-with-algolia/) blog post
   - scrape happens after deploying the docs to GitHub Pages in [.github/workflows/deployed.yml](.github/workflows/deployed.yml) workflow
 - recipes that are not included in the NPM package but deployed to the static pages
-- top level pages redirect to the deployed version pages.
-For example if the user visits `/cypress-examples/` they are redirected to `/cypress-examples/x.y.z/` page.

 ## Blog posts